 Quite apart from its outstanding properties of insulation and air tightness, timber frame construction has many other important advantages as a building material.

 All the panels are produced by accurate machinery under factory controlled conditions.

-Heat loss from buildings can occur in three ways: radiation and conduction, which can be overcome by improving insulation, and convection, i.e. draughts, for which air tightness is the essential solution.
+Heat loss from buildings can occur in three ways: radiation and conduction, which can be overcome by improving insulation, and convection, i.e. Get hold of more details on the subject of online casino book of ra. draughts, for which air tightness is the essential solution.

 Our methods of draught proofing include:

 Each timber frame panel is sealed to the sole plate below, the rim beam above, and to each neighbouring panel.
 In addition, each block of insulation is sealed to the internal faces of the panels.

 Joins in the wall panels are sealed with a high tack, long life adhesive tape.
 The same applies to the edges of the membrane at all window and door openings, and any other breaks in the continuity of the material such as ducts, light fittings etc. This is meticulous work requiring great attention to detail.

 The third and final barrier against air leakage is the wet plastering of all rooms in the house.
 This effectively seals the walls and ceilings so long as care is taken whenever there are openings in the plaster for ducts, power points etc. Windows and doors must also themselves be well sealed.